-As of March 31, 2022, CorVel had 4,233 employees, including nurses, claims adjusters, and other employees.
+As of March 31, 2025, CorVel had 5,075 employees, including nurses, claims adjusters, and other employees.
 Our entire workforce is concentrated in the United States.
 No employees are represented by any collective bargaining unit.
 Management believes the Company's relationship with its employees to be good.

-The COVID-19 pandemic had a significant impact on our human capital management.
-Most of our office locations are operating at reduced capacity as 62% of our employees are permanent work from home.
-We have instituted safety protocols and procedures for employees when they are in an office.
+The COVID-19 pandemic had a significant impact on our human capital management, with most of our office locations are operating at reduced capacity.
+Currently, 91% of our employees are working either permanently from home or in a hybrid arrangement.

-Human Capital is a key component to our success.
-CorVel was recently awarded, for the second year in a row, certification as a Great Place to Work Company based on independent surveys of its employees.
+Human capital is a key component to our success.
+CorVel was recently awarded, for the fifth year in a row, certification as a "Great Place to Work Company" based on independent surveys of its employees.
 Our culture and organizational purpose is embodied by our ACE-IT values of Accountability, Commitment, Excellence, Integrity, and Teamwork.
 These values define our desired culture, and influence organizational behavior, decision-making and our people priorities.
 Our mission is to provide an enduring culture where we are empowered to seek our full potential, working together to change the industry, making a real difference to those we serve.
 Our vision is to make a real difference with our partners by creating a new standard of excellence in service and outcomes.